yihui/yihui.org/content/en/2018-09-21-career-crisis-follow-up.md

 To some extent, we were punished by our cleverness and passion.
 Here are some of my advice to those clever, brave, and passionate graduate students:

 - Passion is not necessarily good or bad.
 It is _unguided_ passion that is dangerous.
-As long as you passion is carefully guided, it is extremely powerful.
+As long as your passion is carefully guided, it is extremely powerful.
 Don't let your passion kick you around randomly.
 Without delivering results and products, you are just wasting your energy, even if you feel you are busy and working hard.

 - Being smart on one subject doesn't guarantee you will succeed on anything or be able to work on anything.
 Both your knowledge and time are limited.
 You are likely to be more famous than your peers because of your talent, so more people may reach out to you for various matters, but don't work or promise/agree to work on things just because you (potentially) can.